michaelmusick/341-web-dev/CourseMaterials/week_04/01_lists.md

 2. Unordered lists.

 ## Ordered Lists
-Ordered lists are those where each entry is prepended with an ascending identifier; such as numbers, letters, or roman numerals.
+Ordered lists are those where each entry is prepend with an ascending identifier; such as numbers, letters, or roman numerals.
 ![List Examples](imgs/listExamples.png)

 To identify a list, the content must be surrounded by the ordered list tags. ( `<ol>...</ol>` )